-NOTE: Given the compressed nature of this course, it is important to complete the majority of reading prior to the first session.
+NOTE: Given the compressed nature of this course, it is important to complete the reading prior to the first session.
 We will be discussing Prodigal God in class each day so you can wait till class to read that.
-Readings with will be discussed in class.
+Readings with \\\ will be discussed in class.
+Readings mark "lecture notes" will be in the structured notes you receive.